nova0821/iotjs-wiki/Build-for-NuttX.md

 ```

-##### What is it about the patch?
+##### What is it about the _patch_ in above?

-This patch includes settings for IoT.js on NuttX with STM32F4-discovery with BB.
+This _patch_ includes settings for IoT.js on NuttX with STM32F4-discovery and BB.
 It's one of our reference target board that we are working on to make development easier.
-Some to list are;
+Some of the settings are;
 * added libuv, libjerry, iotjs in configuration
 * enabled rcS file in /etc/init.d so that we can use micro SD
 * enabled Network, UART6 for serial debug message
 * filter too many debug message for network

-The patch include some fixes that occurred when working with current version of IoT.js, some to list are;
+The patch include some fixes that occurred when working with current version of IoT.js, some of the fixes are;
 * fix nxflat that had some problem when reading micro SD card
 * fix net accept() error return
 * fix syscall CSV file for generating proxy source codes